-Interviewer: What moments, smells, and visuals from your childhood or adolescence were plucked from your memory and into “An Open Letter?”
+Interviewer: What moments from your adolescence were plucked from your memory and into An Open Letter?

 Nicotine: I owe all of my creativity and artistic inclination to my parents.
-They noticed my fascination with all things art music, and literature, and made sure that my world was filled with it.
+They noticed my fascination with all things art, music, and literature, and made sure that my world was filled with it.
 The time they both spend teaching me and encouraging me to expand my imagination was endless.

 My mother spent many nights reading to me her favorite excerpts of her favorite poems.
 I was about four or five years old memorizing lines from Maya Angelou, Khalil Gibran, Anne Sexton, and many more phenomenal wordsmiths.
 She is my reason behind falling in love with poetry and I am forever indebted with her for that.